The Mad Genius Scholarship celebrates originality, creativity, and the courage to think differently — supporting the next generation of creators.

 CREATIVITY DOESN’T FOLLOW RULES,

-NEITHER DOESS GENIUS
+NEITHER DOES GENIUS

-ABOUT THE SCHOOLARSHIP
+ABOUT THE SCHOLARSHIP

 Creativity doesn’t follow rules — and neither does genius.
 The Mad Genius Scholarship was created to recognize bold ideas, unconventional thinking, and creative voices that stand out.